rkramesh/Web-Scrapper/README.md

 Web scraping (web harvesting or web data extraction) is data scraping used for extracting data from websites.
 ## Introduction
 You can perform web scrapping in various ways, including use of Google Docs to almost every programming language.
-I would resort to Python because of its ease and rich eocsystem.
+I have used  Python because of its ease and rich eocsystem.
 It has a library known as ‘BeautifulSoup’ which assists this task.

 ## Dependencies
 * [bs4](https://pypi.python.org/pypi/beautifulsoup4)